Kitware/CMake/Help/manual/cmake-server.7.rst

 Type "cache"
 ^^^^^^^^^^^^

-The "cache" request can be used once a project is configured and will list the cached configuration values.
+The "cache" request will list the cached configuration values.

 Example::